Skip to main content

 When to Use Customers

-• Anyone with transaction history
+• You need to record transaction history

 Businesses